piyushchugeja/CSS-practical-programs/README.md

 1. Caesar Cipher Encryption and Decryption
 2. Playfair Cipher Encryption and Decryption
+3. Autokey Cipher Encryption and Decryption
-3. Transposition Cipher Encryption and Decryption
+4. Transposition Cipher Encryption and Decryption
+5. RSA Encryption and Decryption

 Please refer to the individual program files for detailed explanations and usage instructions.